saranvas/Cloud-Native-Deployment-of-Starbucks-Clone-with-Kubernetes-EKS-CI-CD-Monitoring-Security-Scanning/README.md

 - Runs a local Docker container on the Jenkins server (app runs on port 3003)
 - Sends build + scan alerts via Gmail
 - *End of Phase 1 result:*
-A fully tested, scanned, secure Docker image is created and pushed to DockerHub AND the application is deployed and running on the Jenkins server using Dock
+A fully tested, scanned, secure Docker image is created and pushed to DockerHub AND the application is deployed and running on the Jenkins server using Docker container.

 <img width="1365" height="676" alt="image" src="https://github.com/user-attachments/assets/bb553475-7914-4f13-8d0f-f35de5077af3" />
 **Phase 2 — Deployment to Amazon EKS**